 '''

 For example:

 Updating main.cf with CPSSG service group..
 Done

 Successfully added the CPSSG service group to VCS configuration.

 Trying to bring CPSSG service group

 ONLINE and will wait for upto 120 seconds

 The Veritas Coordination Point Server is ONLINE

 The Veritas Coordination Point Server has been

+configured on your system.

 '''